polterguy/phosphorusfive/plugins/extras/p5.auth/README.md

 ﻿Users and roles
 ===============

 This folder contains the Active Events related to users and roles management.
-It allows you to create new users, associate roles with them, and all associated concepts.
-All users are stored in the _"auth.hl"_ file at the root of p5.webapp, but this can be overridden in your web.config.
+It allows you to create new users and associate roles with them.
+All users are stored in the _"auth.hl"_ file at the root of p5.webapp folder, but this can be overridden in your web.config.
 Passwords are stored in salted hashed values, to increase security.
 To create a new user, you can use the following code.

 ```